guacsec/guac-docs/expanding-your-view.md

       },
 ```

-From this, we can see that as the collector subscriber and deps.dev collector
-captured that the `pkg:golang/cloud.google.com/go` has a source repo at
+The collector subscriber and deps.dev collector captured that the `pkg:golang/cloud.google.com/go` has a source repo at
 `github.com/googleapis/google-cloud-go`.
 This information shows the origin being
 deps.dev.